West Palm Beach Estate Planning Attorney

 A Living Will, also known as an Advance Directive, is a document that outlines an individual's preferences for medical care in the event they become incapacitated and unable to communicate their wishes.
 It can provide instructions regarding life-sustaining treatments, organ donation, and other end-of-life decisions.

 A trust is a legal arrangement in which a person, known as the grantor, transfers assets to a trustee, who manages those assets for the benefit of one or more beneficiaries.
-Trusts can be used to avoid probate, protect assets from creditors, and provide financial management for beneficiaries.
+Trusts (and revocable trusts) can be used to avoid probate, protect assets from creditors, and provide financial management for beneficiaries.
 There are several types of trusts, including revocable, irrevocable, and special needs trusts, each serving a different purpose.

 Power of Attorney